riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/Cluster.md

 - `BindAddr` and `BindPort`
 - `NodeName`
 - Whether the node is running as a local/standalone instance
-- Each node ecxpects a interface being passed
+- Each node expects an interface being passed
 - The network interface used for VRRP events and the cluster will bind to the IP address on the interface

 During startup: